 - Ambassador Shohei Naito (June 2001-November 2003) resided in Copenhagen.

 - Ambassador Miyoko Akashi (June 2008 - January 2012) resided in Vilnius.
-Before his appointment to Lithuania, he worked at the Embassy of Japan in Denmark.
+Before her appointment to Lithuania, she worked at the Embassy of Japan in Denmark.

 - Ambassador Toyoei Shigeeda (September 2015 - September 2018) resided in Vilnius.